ClaimDB: A Fact Verification Benchmark over Large Structured Data: Benchmark Splits

 \section{Benchmark Splits}

 We divide \system into three disjoint splits: \circled{1}~the training set, \circled{2} a \emph{public} test set, and \circled{3}~a \textit{private} test set (the labels are hidden).
 Both test sets contain approximately 1,000 examples each.
-They are sampled\footnote{The test sets are drawn from claims coming from the \texttt{dev} split of BIRD as it has received substantial cleanup effort in prior work (e.g.,~\citealp{DBLP:conf/kdd/LiuSL0L25, DBLP:conf/acl/WretbladRBAH24}).} uniformly at random per label and fully balanced, with roughly 333 examples per label.
+They are sampled\footnote{The test sets are drawn from claims coming from the \texttt{dev} split of BIRD as it has received substantial cleanup effort in prior work (e.g.,~\citealp{DBLP:conf/acl/WretbladRBAH24, DBLP:conf/kdd/LiuSL0L25}).} uniformly at random per label and fully balanced, with roughly 333 examples per label.
 For NEI claims, the three subcategories are also balanced with roughly 111 examples each; for both \textit{out-of-schema} and \textit{counterfactual}, sampling is further restricted to the top quartile of the similarity score distribution (Figures~\ref{fig:similarity_ofs} and \ref{fig:similarity_appendix}).
+In contrast, the training split contains the full spectrum of NEI claims.
+We release similarity scores for all NEI claims, enabling the construction of any custom downstream training split---for example, one that mirrors the test set distribution.